shred/kaminari/README.md

 The API key is required for this call.

+### `/reset`

+This endpoint resets the detector chip.
+May be useful if the detector cracks up or behaves strangely.
+This call also includes a calibration and resetting the statistics.

+The API key is required for this call.

 ## Status LED

 An optional RGBW LED is showing the current status of the device: